psipred/protein-vae/README.md

 ### Dataset

+The assignments of Taylor topology strings to SCOP folds we used can be found in `topology_data`.
 Our dataset is available upon request.
 Please email the primary contact as found in the linked paper.